frankpinto/layer-messaging/README.md

 Just include it on your site with `<script src="/path/to/layer-messaging.js"></script>`

 ## Usage
 Here's quick example usage, will add more soon.
 Check out the code if you want to see how to use the functions mentioned above.
-First, setup (if this is confusing to you :
+First, setup:

 ```javascript
 LayerMessaging.init(YOUR_LAYER_APP_KEY, YOUR_IDENTITY_PROVIDER_URL);